-To help students recognize all career opportunities, unrestricted by social or cultural expectations.
+To help students recognize all career opportunities, unrestricted by gender, social or cultural expectations.
 We strive to improve the achievement of students and special populations in secondary programs that lead to high skill, high-wage, and high-demand careers.

 A nontraditional career is any occupation in which women or men comprise 25 percent or less of its total employment.

 - Invite students to become aware of the vast array of career opportunities through career fairs, internships, speakers, field studies, and job shadows related to career opportunities offered in the school by Work-Based Learning coordinators.

 - Develop opportunities and resources for students to learn about themselves and what abilities and aptitudes they have for career opportunities.

 - Invite individuals who work in nontraditional careers to participate in school presentations, so they are visible in the school to encourage students’ interest in nontraditional careers.

 - Show students the financial opportunities in high-skill and high-demand careers.

 - Help students understand the importance of achieving job satisfaction in a career for which they have interest and ability.

 Nontraditional experiences are integrated in all levels of education.
 Career awareness, exploration, orientation, and preparation activities are coordinated with school-based learning activities.

 In grades K-6, students are introduced to careers through career days (such as tool days, construction days, and vehicle days), workplace visits, job shadowing, and guest speakers.